Creating Dynamic Workflows with ClickMobile

 Spare parts, assets and equipment, project information, functional locations, measuring points, jobs history, tasks dependencies, and more, all can be configured easily without any development, because they all have their typical objects (parts, assets, etc.), they all require particular business workflows (validations, auto population, filters, and more), and they all require a visual representation that will support the workflows.

 SP3 was released a few weeks ago and is already being deployed in several projects.
-The enhancements list can be found in here.
 The immediate benefit is being able to support asset centric functionality required by utilities organizations, as well as supporting parts execution and presenting historical information of each site – all with zero customizations and a lot of configuration capabilities.
 Some of those capabilities existed in the past but required a higher implementation effort, with the new version – it’s all out of the box.